countpauper/countpauper/Angel/Design/Language Design.md

 pi: 3.141592
 ```

 ## Structural types
 Angel is not an object oriented language.
 Still, similar to python, structured type are supported and are
 basically nested dictionaries.
-The dictionary is a set of associationss and `:` is the association (aka pair) operator.
+The dictionary is a set of associations and `:` is the association (aka pair) operator.
 A clause is
 then essentially an association of predicate and a clause.
 A namespace is however not a dictionary, because these
-predicates do not need to be unique and they are ordered by priority.
-It is technically more a list of associations.
+predicates do not need to be unique.
+It is a non-unique unordered (ie bag) of associations.
 ```
 $X={a:1, b:2}
 ```
-The keys can be any elemental type.
+The keys can be any expression type.
 With strings they can contain spaces.
 They can also be integers making
 effectively a sparse array, which can be accessed with the access operator `X[a]`.
-By default however they are identifiers (equivalent to enums).
+By default however they are identifiers (equivalent to enums, predicates without arguments).
 Dictionaries with
 identifiers can also be accessed with the `.` operator: `X.a`.

 ## Converting number to and from boolean.